clartaq/cwiki/resources/private/md/Text_Formatting.md

 ## Mathematics

 You can also enter mathematics.
-The program uses MathJax Some math:
+You use the familiar  [[About Latex|$\rm\LaTeX$]] notation.
+The program uses [MathJax](https://www.mathjax.org/) to transform your input into nicely formatted math.

+Some math in an independent block on it's own line:

 $$\sum_{i=0}^n i^2 = \frac{(n^2+n)(2n+1)}{6}$$